Big oil's view of independent E&P.

 This gives an honest read.
 If "M&A Completions: 0" in any 90-day window, that's information — the consolidation wave is between chapters.

-The recent wave
+The 2024 consolidation wave (historical)

 Historical reference, manually maintained.
 Live filings are above.